aviv-official/deployments/README.md

 Go to [AVIV Interact!](https://aviv-official.github.io/aviv-interact/index.html)

-![Press "Connect to Wallet" button](./images/step.4.1.png)
+![Press "Connect to Wallet" button](./images/step.4.1.png) *Press "Connect to Wallet" button*

 This first time you connect, you will be prompted by MetaMask if you want the page to connect to your wallet, go ahead and accept.

-![Expand the "Balances" line](./images/step.4.2.png)
+![Expand the "Balances" line](./images/step.4.2.png) *Expand the "Balances" line*

-![Expand the "Estates" line](./images/step.4.3.png)
+![Expand the "Estates" line](./images/step.4.3.png) *Expand the "Estates" line*

-![Input the quantity you wish to purchase, then press the "Purchase" button](./images/step.4.4.png)
+![Input the quantity you wish to purchase, then press the "Purchase" button](./images/step.4.4.png) *Input the quantity you wish to purchase, then press the "Purchase" button*

 ![Confirm with MetaMask](./images/step.4.5.png)
+*Confirm with MetaMask*

 From here it is a matter of waiting, it can take up to 30 minutes to acquire your Estate depending on how congested the network is.
-There is not much visual feedback, but the balance will eventually update to reflect your purchase.
+There is not much visual feedback, but ...

 ![](./images/step.4.6.png)
+*the balance will eventually update to reflect your purchase*

 ------------------------
 Step #5 Use your Estate to mint TRs